lenghuang/Football-CPS/README.md

 - `models`: Folder for Keymaera X models
 - `notes`: Folder for Markdowns + PDF's such as notes, proposals, etc
+- `proof_contradiction`: Contradiction in our proof leading to possible soundness error?
 - `sketches`: Folder for scribbles used to brainstorm